DevnagriAI/devnagri_docs/guide/Client_Guide.md

 User can archive any project using this option.
 The archived project will be removed from translation process but will be available in the user dashboard.

 4. Download File:
 User can download all the files of the order with translated content using this option.
-The files will be available with the format of the original uploaded file.
+The files will in the same format as the original uploaded file.

 5. Email Files:
 User can get all the files of the order with translated content on their registered Email address using this option.
-The files will be available with the format of the original uploaded file.
+The files will in the same format as the original uploaded file.

 6. Get as Excel:
 User can download all the files of the order with translated content using this option.
-The files will be available in the xlsx format with source text in one column and its corresponding translations in the second column.
+The files will be available in the xlsx format with source text in one column and its corresponding translations in the other column.

 5. Pay:
-Pay For unpaid or for the orders having transaction issues this option can be chosen.
-It gets removed from the order for which the user has already paid.
+This option can be used to pay for unpaid orders.
+It will not be shown for paid orders.

 ## User Dashboard

-User dashboard holds all the information about the number of projects ordered, translation status, profile, bill etc..
-Below given are the details for the use of different options.
+User dashboard holds all the information about the number of projects ordered, translation status, profile, bill etc.

 ### Navigation Panel

-Navigation panel, available options are explained below;
+The various options under Navigation panel are;

 #### Profile